World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Introduction

 \section{Introduction}

 As embodied agents become increasingly integrated into daily lives, dexterous manipulation emerges as a critical capability for achieving human-like interaction with the physical world.
 Everyday tasks like cooking, as well as high-stakes applications like surgery, demand a level of dexterity that is infeasible with commonly used parallel-jaw grippers.
-Dexterous grippers are modeled after the human hand and can unlock advanced human skills, including handling complex tools, performing fine-grained movements, and executing in-hand manipulation~\cite{dexterous_rl_review, han1998dextrous, in_hand_manipulation, morgan2022complex}.

-Recent advances in deep learning have enabled the development of computer vision based policies for robotic manipulation~\cite{diff_policy,lee2024behaviorgenerationlatentactions, haldar2024bakuefficienttransformermultitask, kim2024openvlaopensourcevisionlanguageactionmodel,embodimentcollaboration2025openxembodimentroboticlearning}.
-However, these approaches face challenges in generalizing to unseen tasks and in planning and executing policies in physical environments~\cite{awda, osvi-wm, zhou2023trainofflinetestonline}.
-Successful execution requires models to reason about how their actions affect objects and their surroundings; for example, recognizing that opening the gripper when holding an object will cause it to drop.
+Modeled after the human hand, dexterous grippers enable complex tool use, fine-grained movements, and in-hand manipulation~\cite{dexterous_rl_review, han1998dextrous, in_hand_manipulation, morgan2022complex}.
+Recent advances in deep learning have produced vision-based manipulation policies~\cite{diff_policy,lee2024behaviorgenerationlatentactions, haldar2024bakuefficienttransformermultitask, kim2024openvlaopensourcevisionlanguageactionmodel,embodimentcollaboration2025openxembodimentroboticlearning}, yet these methods often struggle to generalize to unseen tasks and to plan robustly in physical environments~\cite{awda, osvi-wm, zhou2023trainofflinetestonline}.
+Successful execution requires models that reason about how actions affect the environment, such as recognizing that opening the hands when holding an object will cause it to drop.

 World models can learn environmental dynamics from observation and action~\cite{lecun2022path}, and thus offer a promising solution.
 Early work on learned world models~\cite{transformer_wm, dino-wm, gaia} has primarily focused on small-scale tasks with constrained environments and limited action spaces.
-More recent efforts have extended these approaches to handle complex actions, such as text~\citep{agarwal2025cosmos}, navigation~\cite{bar2025navigation} and whole-body motion~\cite{peva}.
-However, the action spaces in these methods are often too coarse to capture the fine-grained information required for precise dexterous control.
-Moreover, building world models for dexterous manipulation is challenging as there are no large-scale robotic datasets with dexterous grippers.
+More recent efforts handle complex actions, such as text~\cite{agarwal2025cosmos}, navigation~\cite{bar2025navigation}, and whole-body motion~\cite{peva}.
+However, the action representations in these methods are typically too coarse to capture the fine-grained structure required for modeling dexterous dynamics.
+Similar to prior work in world models~\cite{bar2025navigation, dino-wm, vjepa2, peva}, we define ``dynamics'' as the modeling of how the agent moves in response to actions, how the environment reacts, and how both appear from the camera's viewpoint.
+An important application of such dexterous world models is robotic manipulation.
+However, learning them directly from robot data is challenging due to the lack of large-scale datasets with dexterous grippers.